BabuMounika/UI-UX-Experiment5/README.md

 To Present 2 different UX project scenarios (e.g., designing a health app, an e-commerce site, or a government service portal).

 ## Algorithm:
-Start
+1.Start

-Load the homepage layout
+2.Load the homepage layout

-Import the structure containing navigation bar, banner, product grid, and footer.
+3.Import the structure containing navigation bar, banner, product grid, and footer.

-Identify the UI elements to alter
+4.Identify the UI elements to alter

 e.g., Banner images, Featured Product Lists, Category Sections.

-Capture user preferences or input
+5.Capture user preferences or input

 Based on browsing history, clicks, or manual user settings.

-Apply alteration rules
+6.Apply alteration rules

 If user prefers electronics → move “Electronics” category to top.

 If time of day = evening → show “Deals of the Day” banner.

-Re-render the updated layout dynamically
+7.Re-render the updated layout dynamically

-Use JavaScript or React to update components without full page reload.
+8.Use JavaScript or React to update components without full page reload.

-Save the modified interface settings
+9.Save the modified interface settings

-Store preferences in local storage or a user profile database.
+10.Store preferences in local storage or a user profile database.

-Display the altered interface
+11.Display the altered interface

-End
+12.End

 ## Output: